Titonu/configuration-management-service/README.md

 A custom error handling package provides structured error responses with error codes, messages, and details.
 This ensures consistent error reporting across the API.

 ### Authentication
-A simple API key authentication mechanism was implemented.
-For production use, more robust authentication like OAuth2 or JWT might be preferred.
+A client-based API key authentication mechanism was implemented to support multi-tenant usage in production environments.
+Each API key is associated with a specific client identifier, enabling request tracking, access control, and client isolation.
+For even more robust security in larger deployments, this could be extended to OAuth2 or JWT authentication with role-based access control.

 ### JSON Schema Validation
 JSON Schema validation ensures that configuration data adheres to predefined structures, preventing invalid configurations from being stored.